stackwork/stackwork/README.md

 You can have only a single Dockerfile, and the deliverable of the project is a single Docker image.
 The resulting image id is exposed to Gradle via the stackwork object.

-### Gradle task generateDockerComposeFile
+### Gradle task parseComposeTemplate

-The `generateDockerComposeFile` task parses the `docker-compose.yml.template` file in the projects `src/test` with all project properties.
+The `parseComposeTemplate` task parses the `docker-compose.yml.template` file in the projects `src/test` with all project properties.
 Possible usage is a template file containing

     service: